JoshuaT35/ECE421/Assignment4/question2/README.md

 ## How to run main/tests

 ### To run `main()`
-- For question 2, run `cargo run --package question2`.
+- For question 2, run `cargo run question2`.

 ### To run tests
-- For question 2, run `cargo test --package question2`.
+- For question 2, run `cargo test question2`.

 ## Question 2 Answers